That Golden cup !! How to make Perfect tea??

 Her Instagram showcases her food love.

-She loves tea in almost all of its avatars, but picking a favourite, she will always pick Adrak wali Chai.
+She loves tea in almost all of its avatars, but picking a favorite, she will always pick Adrak wali Chai.

 Half a mug of water.